hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 kubectl get pods
 ```

-If you have other pods running and want to focus on the TimeServer pods:
+If you have other pods running and want to focus on the time server pods:

 ```bash
 kubectl get pods --selector=pod=timeserver-pod
 ```

-## Temporary Access to the TimeServer
+## Temporary Access to the Time Server

 Forward a port from our local machine to the container: